nordic-institute/X-Road-Security-Server-sidecar/README.md

 - Update X-Road configuration on startup if the installed version on image has been updated.
 - Generate serverconf database and properties file with default username (serverconf) and random password.
 - Generate internal and admin UI TLS keys and certificates.
-- Add volume support for etc/xroad config
+- Create sidecar-config directory on the host and mount it into the /etc/xroad config directory on the container.